 - Support aids/education

-Treatment may vary depending on the outcome of your physiotherapist’s assessment on your joint.
+Treatment may vary depending on the outcome of your physiotherapist’s assessment of your joint.

 Pain is a common symptom of osteoarthritis.
 Exercises can be effective in managing pain and also improving function.
 To perform exercises correctly, a physiotherapist will supervise you.
 Your physiotherapist can also prescribe exercises you can do at home.
 Some of these can be aerobic walking, quadriceps strengthening, resistance training, and tai chi.

-Specific exercises focusing on strength and stability of an affected joint can help relieve symptoms.
-Not only exercise is beneficial for your overall health, it can be effective if targeting the specific ailments affecting a joint.
+Specific exercises focusing on the strength and stability of an affected joint can help relieve symptoms.
+Not only exercise is beneficial for your overall health, but it can also be effective in targeting the specific ailments affecting a joint.

 A physiotherapist can use manual therapy skills to reduce the amount of muscle tightness and tension that affect an arthritic joint.
 It can also help reduce swelling as it can flush it back into the lymphatic system.
 In the past TENS, ultrasound, and other electrotherapy techniques have been applied to address pain and swelling.
 It can alter the body’s process to inhibit the receptors responsible for stimulating a pain response.